vlad-n-v/AspNetCoreDiagnosticScenariosRus/AsyncGuidance.md

 }
 ```

-:bulb:**NOTE: There are performance considerations when using an async state machine over directly returning the `Task`.
+💡**NOTE: There are performance considerations when using an async state machine over directly returning the `Task`.
 It's always faster to directly return the `Task` since it does less work but you end up changing the behavior and potentially losing some of the benefits of the async state machine.**

 ## AsyncLocal\<T\>

 Async locals are a way to store/retrieve ambient state throughout an application.
 This can be a *very* useful alternative to flowing explicit state everywhere, especially through call sites that you do not have much control over.
 While it is powerful, it is also dangerous if used incorrectly.
 Async locals are attached to the [execution context](https://docs.microsoft.com/en-us/dotnet/api/system.threading.executioncontext) which flows *everywhere implicitly*.
 Disabling execution context flow requires the use of advanced APIs (typically prefixed with the Unsafe name).
 As such, there's very little control over what code will attempt to access these values.

 ### Creating an AsyncLocal\<T\>